dachcom-digital/pimcore-toolbox/docs/11_ElementsOverview.md

 ### Configuration

-By default, the toolbox will transform the store values into bootstrap grid values.
+By default, the toolbox will transform the stored values into bootstrap grid values.
 If you're using a different grid system, you probably need to change the [grid calculation](30_ToolboxTheme.md).

-**Note:** If you're changing the column amounts during a layout change, the nested content may gets lost depending on the new column amount
+**Note:** If you're changing the column amount during a layout change, the nested content may gets lost depending on the new column amount

 - Changing from 3 columns to 2 columns: the content of the third column gets lost.
 - Changing from 2 columns to 4 columns: the content of the first two columns stays the same.